wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-build-measure-speed-repeat/index.md

 here.
 Very interesting.

 ### Recap
-Let's recap quickly what we learned about the easy measurements.
+Let's recap quickly what we learned in the measuring phase.

 | action | before | after | win | gain |
 | --- | --- | --- | --- | --- |